Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 4.Jaipur, Rajasthan:

 Jaipur faces water scarcity due to its arid climate, rapid urbanization, and overexploitation of groundwater resources.
-The city’s water demand has been increasing rapidly, putting pressure on its limited water sources such as dams, lakes, and groundwater aquifers.
+The city’s water demand has been increasing rapidly, putting pressure on its limited sources such as dams, lakes, and groundwater aquifers.

 Major Water Crisis in Bangalore,2024